 - Delightful Complexity—This is related to depth and color.
 Done thoughtfully, adding elements, whether harmonious or contrasting, can draw people’s attention and make a statement.

 But your windows are more than just a chance to create interesting interior design—they’re a source of light and a view to the outdoors.
 Adding drapery to a shade helps to increase insulation from heat, cold, and sound and can also increase your ability to control light and privacy.

 So, how do you layer with drapery?
-Here are four sure-fire ways to create a layered window treatment that works.
+Here are three sure-fire ways to create a layered window treatment that works.

 - Roman shades and drapery—This combination can create the most stunning results.
 Match the drapery fabric to the Roman shade fabric and you have an opulent fabric masterpiece.

 - Cellular shades with drapery—Cellular shades are the workhorse of window treatments.
 They have outstanding insulating properties.
 They are also quite attractive, especially when paired with traditional drapery.

 - Drapery with drapery—The classic combination of a sheer set of drapes with a room-darkening or light-filtering set of drapes is hard to beat.
 Pair a white sheer drapery with a light-filtering drapery in another shade of white for an ethereal effect.